AnimGol/Genius/README.md

 - The program uses GUI (FastAPI) and contains a user-management system.
 After a successful login, users can use the program and see the analysis.
 - The program uses the NRC Emotion Lexicon to analyze emotions.

+Some of the most important files: emotion_analysis file: read data and perform text and emotion analysis and visualization.
+  main_apdated: put the path of visualizations in database and extract them if user asks, handle GUI, etc.

 ## Contact Information